frittna/Crypto_Coin_Ticker/README.md

 #SD-Card Version with configuation file#  (updated version)

-only needs config file "ccticker.cfg" on root of SD-Card
+only needs config file "ccticker.cfg" on SD-Card

 This will show a 24 candles, the min/max price and the volume as line, date and time are from time.nist.gov timeserver.